-- 1. QAD the date that the child and migratory agricultural worker complete the moves to be together.
+- 1. QAD (Question 6 of the Qualifying Moves and Work Section) The date that the child and migratory agricultural worker or migratory fisher complete the moves to be together.
 This often, but not always, happens at the location where the migratory worker is engaged in qualifying work. - 2.
-Residency Date the date when the child comes back to, or establishes residency in, the recruiter's district.
-This is generally the return date of the trip. - 3.
-Enroll Date the first day the child attends school after the qualifying move for the current school year.
+Residency Date (Top of the COE)- The date when the child returns to, or establishes residency in, the recruiter's district.
+This is generally the return date of the trip.
+This could also include the date the child made a permanent move to the recruiter's district. - 3.
+Enroll Date (Child Data Section) The first day the child attends school after the qualifying move for the current school year.
 This is often different than the first day of school they attended for the year.